RichCWilkerson/Consulting_Notes/Marketing/Pitch.md

 - Personalized recommendation prefetching (used on the Home and PDP screens) runs as constraints-bound work—only on Wi-Fi + charging—to avoid impacting mobile data usage.
 - Analytics batching moved to WorkManager so events are reliably uploaded even if the app is backgrounded or killed.

+- WorkManager to sync Product Catalog with Room database in the background
+  - only store image urls, not bitmaps

 Migrating these workflows to WorkManager reduced startup time (by deferring non-critical initialization), improved battery efficiency, and significantly reduced dropped analytics events.
 It also simplified our architecture by consolidating background work into a single, observable pipeline.”